 MEALS ON WHEELS

 The Meals on wheels program is a year round program designed to provide a hot nutritious evening meal to those who can no longer manage on their own.
 This program works in conjunction with the Selkirk Regional Health Center Dietary Department.
-The meals are delivered by volunteers from our community on Monday, Wednesday and Fridays between 4:30-6:00 (including holidays).
+The meals are delivered by volunteers from our community on Monday, Wednesday and Fridays between 4:30-6:00 excluding statutory holidays and incremental weather.
 This program is currently offered to residents of the City of Selkirk only and requires a 1 month (12 meal) minimum commitment.
-As of April 1st 2018 Meals are priced at $7.00 per meal.
+As of February 1st,2022 the cost of the meals are $7.00 per meal.

 Transportation services are provided by volunteers who use their personal vehicles to take clients to and from their medical appointments and/ or assist clients with their personal errands.
 The drivers volunteer their time however there is a predetermined fee charge to the clients to cover the cost of fuel and ongoing automobile maintenance.

 The Handi-Helper program is a year round program designed to provide fee-for-service work at reasonable rates.
 Handi-Helpers will assist with housekeeping tasks, Laundry, general home maintenance, grass cutting, snow removal and odd jobs.
 The workers in this program are interviewed, must provide a clear criminal record check, vulnerable sector check along with an adult abuse check every two years to the senior resource coordinators.
 The client pays all fees directly to the worker as determined by the office staff in conjunctions with the fee-for-service workers.